South African law of lease: Bilateral juristic act

 The contract of lease is a bilateral juristic act: It gives rise to rights and duties between the parties.
 There are several statutes applicable to the contract of lease.
 The parties must be mindful of the relevant statutory provisions when drafting the lease.
 The rights and duties afforded by legislation may not be waived.
 For example, section 5(3) of the Rental Housing Act (RHA) sets out certain rights and duties, while section 5(4) states that such provisions may not be waived by either party, as they are for the mutual benefit of both parties.
 The contract of lease will be deemed to include these provisions.
 Such provisions include the provision that, before the tenant takes occupation, there must be a joint inspection of the leased premises for defects and the right to privacy.

 The contract of lease may be entered into orally, expressly or impliedly.
 One must bear in mind the provisions of the RHA, especially with regard to what constitutes a "dwelling," as this includes a shack.
 If the tenant requests that the contract be reduced to writing, the landlord has no choice in the matter and must comply.

 The tenant has the right not to have the property searched and seized except in terms of a law of general application.

 Synallagmatic contract

-It must be noted that the tenant is still protected by the common law naturalia.
+The tenant is still protected by the common law naturalia.
 The exceptio non adimpleti contractus, whereby a defendant may avoid his obligations to the plaintiff based on poor performance by the plaintiff, still applies.

 See the case of Pete's Warehousing and Sales CC v Bowsink Investments and Ntshiqa v Andreas Supermarket.